-Students complete the Math core by taking a Pacific MATH department course numbered 165 or higher, PSY 350 (Behavioral Statistics) or SOC 301 (Social Statistics), or BA 301 (Business Analytics).
+Students complete the Math core by taking a Pacific MATH department course numbered 165 or higher, PSY 350 (Behavioral Statistics), SOC 301 (Social Statistics), or BA 301 (Business Analytics).

 A course completing the Math requirement may not be double dipped to complete the Quantitative Reasoning requirement.